Frequently asked questions: UK Immigration White Paper

 What is the Temporary Shortage List (TSL)?

-The TSL replaces the Immigration Salary List for RQF 3–5 roles.
-Sponsors will only be able to sponsor overseas workers in roles below skill level RQF 6 if the role is placed on the TSL, and only for a limited time and number of places.
+Following the eventual phase-out of the ISL in 2026 (specific date to be confirmed), sponsors will only be able to sponsor overseas workers in roles below skill level RQF 6 if the role is placed on the TSL, and only for a limited time and number of places.
 To qualify, an occupation must meet four conditions:

 How will the Student and Graduate routes change?